 9. The Doctor, The Widow And The Wardrobe (2011)

-Full of Christmassy Christmasness, this special ends up feeling less than the sum of its parts.
+Full of Christmassy Christmasness, this special ends up feeling a lot less than the sum of its parts.
 The alien parts of the story feel oddly disconnected, both from the main story and from each other.
 The guest cast feel very ‘special guest’-y and it feels like it wastes the potential of the Doctor as a crazy caretaker of a house over Christmas by transposing the action to an ethereal forest which bogs the story down in the escape of an ill-defined alien race to the time vortex through possessing one of the people the Doctor has allowed to find their way into the alien forest.
-It’s super-child focussed, which is its greatest strength and its biggest weakness.
+It’s super-child focussed, which is its greatest strength and its biggest weakness but this is too convoluted a story to be enjoyed while drowsily digesting a Christmas dinner.

 8. The Husbands Of River Song (2015)